Symplectic structure in open string field theory II: Sliding lump: Lump mass

 \section{Lump mass}

 To compute the mass we need an explicit lump solution.
 We consider the analytic lump solution given by the so-called intertwining construction of \cite{Erler3,Erler4}.
 This uses boundary condition changing operators, specifically Neumann-Dirichlet twist fields, to describe the shift in the background from the D1-brane to the D0-brane.
-Presently this is the only known method for constructing the lump solution analytically.
+Presently this is the only known analytic construction of a lump solution.

 Unfortunately, a direct evaluation of the mass formula \eq{m} appears to be indeterminate in this case.
 The problem comes from the Neumann-Dirichlet twist fields.
 The formula \eq{m} requires computing the overlap of the solution with itself, and in the process twist fields collide and pinch the endpoints of the $p_1$ and $J^{01}$ contours between them.
 This is illustrated in figure~\ref{fig:SympOSFT_II1}.
 The endpoints of the contours cannot be pulled apart because the boundary conditions are Dirichlet.
 The result is a logarithmic divergence created from twice integrating the double pole in the $\d X^1$-$\d X^1$ OPE near the boundary.
 Note that the divergence is also present for the flag state intertwining solution of~\cite{Erler4}, which otherwise deals with the collisions of boundary condition changing operators in a more robust fashion.
-For this reason we focus our discussion on the simpler solution of \cite{Erler3}.
+For this reason we restrict our discussion on the simpler solution of \cite{Erler3}.

-It is likely that this problem can be resolved by regulating the mass formula, but we do not pursue this.
-Instead we use an alternative version of the formula where the logarithmic divergence is absent.
+It is likely that this problem can be resolved by regularizing the collision of twist fields, but we do not pursue this.
+Instead we use an alternative version of the mass formula where the logarithmic divergence is absent.
 To arrive at this version we assume that the sigmoid is constructed from a lightlike free boson of the form

 where $X^2(z,\overline{z})$ is a noncompact, spacelike free boson subject to Dirichlet boundary conditions which is taken from the transverse BCFT.
-We do not want to take the free boson from the worldvolume of the D1-brane because this creates additional contractions with the solution that complicate the calculation.
-It is also useful that the sigmoid has spatial translation symmetry
+We do not take the free boson from the worldvolume of the D1-brane because this would generate additional contractions between the sigmoid and the solution that complicate the calculation.
+An additional advantage is that the sigmoid has spatial translation symmetry